telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

     weren't updated in a partial update.
 In the case of NGSIv2 CPr, the CPr response to Orion doesn't provide information about which attributes were updated and which ones were not in a partial update.
 Thus, in a general case the list of attributes in `description` contains *at least one* attribute that was not updated (to a maximum of all them).
-If only NGSIv1 CPrs are involved in the fowarding, the list precisely identifies only the attributes that weren't updated.
+If only NGSIv1 CPrs are involved in the forwarding, the list precisely identifies only the attributes that weren't updated.
 -   You can use `skipForwarding` option in queries (e.g. `GET /v2/entities?options=skipForwarding`) in order to skip forwarding to CPrs.
 In this case, the query is evaluated using exclusively CB local context information.
 Note that in forwarding `skipForwarding` has no effect (if you want an update to be interpreted locally to the CB just